Search This Blog

 Matthew 6:34: Jesus's advice to not worry about tomorrow resonates with Seneca’s Stoic emphasis on focusing on the present (Letters from a Stoic).

 Philo of Alexandria said the soul is divine and virtuous people are 'sons of God,' reflecting Stoic ideas of the divine Logos and universal reason.
-They echo in early Christian thought, especially the Gnostics.
+This sounds like Christianity.

-The universalism and inner spirituality of Jesus, was at odds with strict ritual observance.
+The universalism and inner spirituality of Jesus, was at odds with strict ritual observances that later followed.
 We know Jesus was not welcomed at all by religious leaders because it contrasted with covenantal law going back to Abraham and Moses.
-The shift aligns with Hellenistic philosophy, which valued personal virtue and the universality of divine reason.
+The shift aligns with philosophical values surrounding personal virtue and the universality of the divine.

 Heraclitus: “The divine is the logos, present within all things, and accessible through inner reflection.”
 (Fragments, 50)